Gary Rogers: Dublin City & Bray Wanderers

 Disappointed with a lack of first-team appearances, he joined Dermot Keely's Dublin City in December 2005.
 However six months into his contract Dublin City pulled out of the League of Ireland and Rogers was without a club.
 He subsequently signed for Bray Wanderers.
 He stayed at Bray until the start of the 2007 season.

 Galway United

-He signed for Galway United in February 2007, who were newly promoted to the Premier Division.
+Rogers signed for Galway United in February 2007, who were newly promoted to the Premier Division.
 Upon his signing, manager Tony Cousins said of Rogers: "Gary is a top class goalkeeper, has a lot of experience in the League of Ireland and I'm delighted to add a player of his ability to the team."
 Rogers became the first-choice goalkeeper and helped the Tribesmen stay up in his first season with the club.
 However, Cousins was sacked at the start of the 2008 season.
 New manager Jeff Kenna came in April and Galway's form improved in the latter part of the season, and clean sheets against Finn Harps and UCD, who were both subsequently relegated, helped the Tribesmen stay up.